dgerabagi/aiascent-dev/flattened_repo.md

 ### **I**

+*   **Ideation:** The creative process of forming, entertaining, and developing new ideas.
+In the V2V curriculum, AI is used as a partner in the ideation phase to brainstorm potential project concepts and features.
 *   **Information Architecture:** The art and science of organizing and structuring shared information environments to support usability and findability.
 In the V2V curriculum, this refers to the practice of designing a logical and intuitive folder and file structure for a project repository.
 *   **Interaction Schema:** A template or a set of rules that defines a structured format for communicating with an AI.
 It ensures that all necessary information (like role, context, and output format) is provided in a clear, consistent, and machine-readable way, reducing ambiguity and improving the reliability of the AI's response.
 *   **Iterative Refinement:** A core principle of the V2V workflow where a solution is developed through repeated cycles of action, feedback, and improvement.
 Instead of aiming for a perfect solution on the first try, developers make small, incremental changes and use the results to guide their next step.
+*   **Iterative Development:** A software development methodology where a project is built through repeated cycles (iterations) of planning, building, testing, and refining.
+Instead of trying to build the entire system at once, features are developed and released in small, incremental pieces, allowing for flexibility and continuous feedback.

 ### **K**